No Backyard, No Problem

 Mushrooms are a great healthy addition to your diet.
 They are high in fiber, but, low in calories.
 Plus, they are very simple to grow — even during winter!

 Mushrooms grow best in a dark and moist environment.
-You don’t need to worry about daylight and you can use the empty space in your basement or a closet.
+You don’t need to worry about daylight since they don’t need much light, and you can use the empty space in your basement or a closet.

 There are mushroom kits that include everything that you need.
 Just follow the directions and you’ll be able to harvest your first batch in four to five weeks.
 This is also a fun project for your kids.

-Other than vegetables, fresh herbs for cooking can also be grown indoors.
+Other than fresh veggies, fresh herbs for cooking can also be grown indoors.
 One of them is basil.

 Growing basils is very easy since it does not require any special treatments or conditions.
 You only need a plastic pot and soil that is rich in nutrients.